- Brand name

 - pentoxifylline (oxpentifylline), a medicine used to treat blood vessel problems

 - cimetidine and ranitidine, medicines used to treat reflux and ulcers

-Some medicines may lead to loss of control of your diabetes (resulting in high blood glucose) by weakening the blood glucose-lowering effect of Daonil.
+Some medicines may lead to loss of control of your diabetes (resulting in high blood glucose) by weakening the blood glucose-effect of Daonil.
+These include:

 - some medicines used to treat glaucoma

 - some medicines used to treat high blood pressure

 - glucagon, a medicine used to treat low blood glucose

 - high dose nicotinic acid used for the lowering of blood fats